RichieJu520/Metagenomics/README.md

-# These three scripts written for pretreatment of paired-end sequences for metagenomics
+# Scripts for pretreatment of paired-end sequences for metagenomics

 QC_PE.py  a script for Quality Control (QC) of Illumina Paired-End (PE) Reads.